Introduction to the Cairo Language

 Note: The #[executable] attribute is not applicable to smart contracts.

 In fact, the example above is not a smart contract, but a regular Cairo program.
-This is possible because, unlike Solidity, Cairo is a general-purpose language that can be executed outside the context of a smart contract.
+This is possible because, unlike Solidity that is domain-specific, Cairo can be executed outside the context of a smart contract.
 Using the Cairo runner, you can write and run standalone programs without deploying them to Starknet.

 Printing data in Cairo functions